 You can buy shrimp peeled and deveined, which is the fastest way to cook it; it means the outer crunchy shell has been removed along with the "vein," which is really its digestive tract and can sometimes get gritty with sand.
 However, some recipes for grilling shrimp will suggest you use unpeeled shrimp, shells intact, because it helps to protect it from drying out quickly.
 Shrimp shells also add a ton of flavor, and sometimes recipes will suggest you leave them on because of that.
 However, many home cooks don't want to fuss and will skip straight to the bag of peeled and deveined shrimp and add that to their grocery cart.

 Shrimp is used in myriad dishes around the world, but in the United States especially it has a long history with grits.
-It all started with Muskogee Native Americans using corn in a variety of ways for food.
+It all started with Muskogee Indigenous people using corn in a variety of ways for food.
 When their grits were mixed with the abundance of shrimp in the coastal areas of southern states such as Georgia, Alabama, South Carolina, North Carolina, and Louisiana, the dish became a cheap and easy meal to make.
 Nowadays, it's found equally at home on the average dinner table and restaurant menu across the U.S.

 Rock shrimp is very different: it is smaller, has a tough, rock-like shell, and tastes similar to lobster or Dungeness crab.
 It can be compared to a spiny lobster, and you can work with it in many of the same ways you'd cook lobster or shrimp.

 Shrimp offers a sweet and mild taste and a tender texture with a bit of a crunch if cooked right.
 Shrimp that tastes rubbery has not been cooked properly.
 If it's very fresh, its taste is redolent of the ocean, but not overly briny.